 days remaining — May 11, 2026

-The statute contains no extension mechanism.
+The statute provides no authority for extension beyond the applicable cap.
 The government's August 2024 notification letter also cited 10 U.S.C. § 629 — a provision governing unconfirmed nominations and promotion list retention.
 But this officer's promotion was Senate-confirmed before the hold was placed.
 Section 629(c)(2) does not apply to confirmed promotions that have been delayed.
 The erroneous statutory citation in the notification letter is an additional deficiency.

-Internal DON processing timelines project promotion resolution no earlier than fall 2026 — months past the statutory wall.
+Internal DON processing timelines project promotion resolution no earlier than fall 2026 — months past the statutory delay limit.
 HQMC M&RA's own training materials estimate the full promotion delay process at 6–12 months.
 This case will exceed 21 months.
-Without external intervention, the statutory deadline will be missed.
+Without external intervention, the statutory limit will be exceeded without resolution.
+The D.C.
+Circuit confirmed in Mitchell v.
+Phelan (March 2026) that promotion is not automatic when the cap expires - which is precisely why congressional engagement before the limit is qualitatively different from engagement after: the Executive cannot cure continued delay passively.

 Feb 10, 2026